MuelSaler/EmotionsNewspapers/README.md

 If you use this repository or parts of it, please acknowledge:
 - *culture.explore(data) Hackathon @ Staatsbibliothek zu Berlin*
-- *Leonard Konle et al., University of Würzburg, Emotion Classifier*
+- *Leonard Konle et al., Emotion Classifier*

 ## License